Paris Walking Tours

 Paris RER Map in PDF form

-The Paris RER is a network of city and suburban trains that pass through the center of Paris and connect with the Metro at various places.
+The Paris RER is a network of city and suburban trains that pass through the center of Paris and connect with the Metro at various stations in Paris.

 These trains serve the City of Paris, the suburbs surrounding Paris and beyond to the towns and villages outside of metropolitan Paris.